zahraaliaghazadeh/employeedirectory/README.md

 To-do list:

-*  need to sort the data received.
+*  Need to fix the deploy problem with heroku.
 *  UI desing can be improved.